Faith Page: Life and work

 Page's hit song, "Morning in Seattle" was reviewed in both the Seattle Times, and the Chicago Tribune.
 She appeared on KING talk radio with Bob Hardwick, performing the song.
 The song then went on to be introduced to the city by Larry King, who then was the DJ of the Morning Show on KOMO radio (Seattle's largest AM station at the time).
 It enjoyed international radio play.

 She was also on Laura Lee's Into the Night talk show on KING radio, featuring "Morning in Seattle" and "Just Me" a song she wrote for an original musical.
 Her album Magic was released in 2002.
 It contains four of her originals, including "Morning in Seattle" and "Just Me", and other songs in six different languages.

-Page currently resides in San Diego, California where she still performs regularly.
-She is currently working on two different Broadway-style musicals for which she has written all the music.
-These include her solo work "Future Reality" and a collaboration with lyricist Jack Turner on "Wisteria".
+Page currently resides in Albuquerque, NM where she is concentrating on writing and composing.
+She is currently working on two different Broadway-style musicals.
+These include her solo work "A Place Called Time" and a collaboration with lyricist Jack Turner on "Wisteria".